NVIDIA/ai-assisted-annotation-client/docs/contribute.rst

 Contributing
 ============

-Contributions to Nvidia AI-Assisted Annotation Client are more than welcome.
+Contributions to NVIDIA AI-Assisted Annotation Client are more than welcome.
 To contribute make a pull request and follow the guidelines outlined in the `CONTRIBUTING
 <https://github.com/NVIDIA/ai-assisted-annotation-client/blob/master/CONTRIBUTING.md>`_